Tombo1001/PowerPass/README.md

 --

-NOTE: This password does not use entropy in the generation of password and could be therefore considered insecure.
+NOTE: This password does not use entropy in the generation of passwords and could be therefore considered insecure.